pddenhar/pddenhar.github.io/_posts/2013-12-08-extending-deluges-execute-on-complete.md

 a shell script upon download completion.

-Files in different categories get saved to separate directories, so I wrote a shell script to identify completes torrents by the directory they were saved in and FTP them to a specified directory on my server.
+Files in different categories get saved to separate directories, so I wrote a shell script to identify completed torrents by the directory they were saved in and FTP them to a specified directory on my server.

 The script can be found on my GitHub [here:](https://github.com/pddenhar/deluge-execute-ftpscript)